aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

 Gets the special effect of the control.
-[ControlSpecialEffectType](../../com.aspose.cells/controlspecialeffecttype).
+See [ControlSpecialEffectType](../../com.aspose.cells/controlspecialeffecttype).

 **Returns:**
 int